 - Hot Fuzz sits in the middle, leaning towards the positive side.
 While the police are portrayed as ineffectual and bureaucratic, they do end up coming for the criminals in the Ancient Conspiracy at the end and Angel is portrayed less as a contrast to a world of bad and corruption and more of a lighthearted contrast to the ineffectual, politically correct bureaucracy of the other bobbies.

-- Similarily, The Dark Knight Saga looks to be sitting in the middle.
-Corruption is present in the police force, but idealists like Gordon earn promotions and praise, even the cop that sells out Rachel Dawes gets mention of being pressured for her mother's hospital bills and the police are more portrayed as misguided with occasional elements of corruption within their midst.
+- Similarly, The Dark Knight Saga looks to be sitting in the middle.
+Corruption is present in the police force, but idealists like Gordon earn promotions and praise, even the cop that sells out Rachel Dawes gets mention of being pressured for her mother's hospital bills, and the police are more portrayed as misguided with occasional elements of corruption within their midst.

 - The Shield, of course, as aforementioned, sits at an unusual negative end of the scale.
 Given that it was inspired by the breathtakingly awful Real Life Rampart scandal, it really couldn't be expected to go any other way.

-- CSI: Crime Scene Investigation tends to sit towards the positive side, as the police themselves are generally background characters.
+- CSI tends to sit towards the positive side, as the police themselves are generally background characters.

 - Batman has been all over the map◊.

-- Crime Dramas in Hong Kong usually places cops on several sides of the scales of justice, on one hand there are few Corrupt Cop stories while in others, the cops are seen to have an excellent track record and their free time activities aren't just drinking beer or coffee but outings with some Camp elements.
+- Crime Dramas in Hong Kong usually place cops on several sides of the scales of justice; on one hand there are few Corrupt Cop stories, while in others, the cops are seen to have an excellent track record and their free time activities aren't just drinking beer or coffee but outings with some Camp elements.